Push-Pull Control Cable Assemblies That Satisfy Your Requirements

 Loss of Motion

-The principal elements of lost motion, in a control system, are backlash and deflection.
+In a control cable system, the principal elements of lost motion, include backlash and deflection.
 Backlash is caused by the core member moving inside the casing with the change in direction of motion.
-It is a function of the clearance between the core and casing, and total number of degrees of bend in the cable.
+It is a function of the clearance between the core and casing, and the total number of degrees of bend in the cable.
 This can be reduced by careful design.
-The other cause of loss of motion is deflection of the core wire under compressive load.
-Elastic strain in the core member, due to compressive or tensile force, also contributes to the loss of motion.
-The casing must be anchored securely to keep it from responding to the compression or tension modes of input loading.
+The other cause of loss of motion is deflection.
+Deflection occurs when the casing/conduit is not securely anchored in order to prevent compression or tension of the applied load.

 Travel